 The labels on most frozen doughs are surprisingly vague about this.
 I guess most brands haven’t thought about what happens after you’ve taken their products off the freezer shelves.

-Happily, letting frozen pizza dough rise can be as hassle-free as buying it.
-You don’t need to do much other than transfer it to a large bowl covered with plastic wrap, put it in your fridge, and keep it there for 1 to 3 days.
+The good news is that leavening frozen pizza dough is just as easy as putting it in your cart in the first place.
+You don’t have to do anything but put the dough in a large bowl covered with plastic wrap, store it in the refrigerator, and leave it there for 1 to 3 days.

 Just notice the difference:

 If you’re not that much into baking, this whole process probably seems a little strange to you.
 So, in the following few paragraphs, I’m going to show you why (and how) it works.

 In its simplest form, pizza dough consists of four ingredients: flour, water, yeast, salt.

 The technique for making dough is also simple.
 You mix the ingredients, knead the dough, and rest it for enough time, allowing it to rise before baking.

 Mixing incorporates the ingredients together.
 Without it, the salt and yeast won’t be distributed evenly inside the dough ball, resulting in a poor rise (or no rise at all) and an uneven flavor.

 Kneading adds strength and elasticity to the dough by developing the strands of protein contained in the flour (the protein in wheat flour is called “gluten”).
 This makes it workable into any shape and allows it to hold on to the air bubbles produced during the rise.